-Table 9 Number of embryo transfers included in the comparisons between IVF clinics (Figure 27).
+Number of embryo transfers included in the comparisons between IVF clinics (Figure 27).
 Fresh IVF.
-The compilation only applies to those doing treatment cycle 1-3 and who have not had children before as a result of IVF.
-The patient's own gametes.
+The compilation only applies to those women undergoing cycle 1-3 and who has no children earlier as a result of IVF/ICSI.
+Autologous gametes.